Ishmaru/Assault-Command-Mod-for-MG/README.md

 * Most infantry can perform "worker" commands such as building, repairing and harvesting.
 (Field Officers, and Kestrel are the exception).
 * Standard Grunts are promoted to other classes.
 * Transport Heli's can harvest over long distances.
+* Mole Tanks can travel underground.
+* Shield Generators.
-* Gatherers can Harvest indefinitely without returning to base.
+* Gatherers can Harvest indefinitely without returning to base, and act as a drop off point for resources.
+* Warehouses and be constructed to give a drop off point for resources.
 * Mobile Base, Large transport truck, can deploy Grunts, and act as a drop off point for resources.
 * High variable damage.
 Units can do devastating damage or even miss entirely.
 * Fast paced combat.
 New method to calculate damage gives better random calculations.
 Units can seem to be able to avoid damage.
-* Unique special abilities, such as smoke grenades, EMP blasts, Decoy Tanks, Paradrop Infantry, Airlift Vehicles, and many more.
+* Unique special abilities, such as smoke grenades, EMP blasts, Decoy Tanks, Paradrop Infantry, Airlift Vehicles, self destructs, and many more.

 ### Contents:
 * 1 Techtree	- Assault Command
 * 1 Resource	- Oil
-* 2 Factions	- Assault, Defense
+* 3 Factions	- Atlus, Visor, Union
-* 30 + Units
+* ~90 Units
 * No Tilesets or maps.

 ![Screenshot](https://raw.githubusercontent.com/Ishmaru/Assault-Command-Mod-for-MG/master/screen1.png)